bisdn/bisdn.github.io/limitations_and_known_issues.md

 # Open issues

+## Using VLAN 1 on a bridge and ports outside of a bridge may lead to packet leakage

+Affected versions: 3.0 - current

+Internally, baseboxd uses VLAN 1 for untagged traffic on ports not part of a bridge.
+If using VLAN 1 on a bridge at the same time, some packets received on those ports may get flooded to ports that are part of the bridge regardless.
+This may cause connected switches to learn MAC addresses on the wrong ports or unexpected loops.

+With BISDN Linux 5.1.1 we added a new baseboxd option to change the internal VLAN for unbridged ports.
+Please use [FLAGS\_port\_untagged\_vid](getting_started/configure_baseboxd.md#setup-baseboxd) to move it to an unused VLAN to avoid this issue.

 ## Ports default to no FEC even if the SFP module type inserted requires FEC

 Affected versions: 3.0 - current